JamesSkemp/words/content/post/did-the-media-forget-that-kill-bill-supposedly-sucks-or-.md

 +++
-title = "Did the media forget that Kill Bill supposedly sucks, or .." summary = "Either Kill Bill was a bad movie, or it wasn't.
+title = "Did the media forget that Kill Bill supposedly sucks, or .." description = "Either Kill Bill was a bad movie, or it wasn't.
 But if it was, please don't use the music from the soundtrack, eh?" draft = false comments = false date = "2006-08-13T19:02:00-05:00"